Phonograph record: Microgroove and vinyl era

 The 45 rpm discs also came in a variety known as extended play (EP), which achieved up to 10–15 minutes play at the expense of attenuating (and possibly compressing) the sound to reduce the width required by the groove.
 EP discs were cheaper to produce and were used in cases where unit sales were likely to be more limited or to reissue LP albums on the smaller format for those people who had only 45 rpm players.
 LP albums could be purchased one EP at a time, with four items per EP, or in a boxed set with three EPs or twelve items.
 The large center hole on 45s allows easier handling by jukebox mechanisms.
 EPs were generally discontinued by the late 1950s in the U.S. as three- and four-speed record players replaced the individual 45 players.
 One indication of the decline of the 45 rpm EP is that the last Columbia Records reissue of Frank Sinatra songs on 45 rpm EP records, called Frank Sinatra (Columbia B-2641) was issued on 7 December 1959.

-The Seeburg Corporation introduced the Seeburg Background Music System in 1959, using a 16 2/3 rpm 9-inch record with 2-inch center hole.
+The Seeburg Corporation introduced the Seeburg Background Music System in 1959, using a 16 2/3 rpm 9 in record with 2 in center hole.
 Each record held 40 minutes of music per side, recorded at 420 grooves per inch.

 From the mid-1950s through the 1960s, in the U.S. the common home record player or "stereo" (after the introduction of stereo recording) would typically have had these features: a three- or four-speed player (78, 45, 33 1/3, and sometimes 16 2/3 rpm); with changer, a tall spindle that would hold several records and automatically drop a new record on top of the previous one when it had finished playing, a combination cartridge with both 78 and microgroove styli and a way to flip between the two; and some kind of adapter for playing the 45s with their larger center hole.
 The adapter could be a small solid circle that fit onto the bottom of the spindle (meaning only one 45 could be played at a time) or a larger adapter that fit over the entire spindle, permitting a stack of 45s to be played.

-RCA Victor 45s were also adapted to the smaller spindle of an LP player with a plastic snap-in insert known as a "45 rpm adapter".
+RCA Victor 45s were also adapted to the smaller spindle of an LP player with a plastic snap-in insert known as a 45 rpm adapter.
 These inserts were commissioned by RCA president David Sarnoff and were invented by Thomas Hutchison.

-Capacitance Electronic Discs were videodiscs invented by RCA, based on mechanically tracked ultra-microgrooves (9541 grooves/inch) on a 12-inch conductive vinyl disc.
+Capacitance Electronic Discs were videodiscs invented by RCA, based on mechanically tracked ultra-microgrooves (9541 grooves per inch) on a 12 in conductive vinyl disc.